**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links

 These sheets are 70% cotton, 20% lyocell, and 10% paraffin (plant oil).

 The PeachSkinSheets website will send you free fabric swatches.
-The fabric is extremely lightweight, but will never be confused for cotton.
+The fabric is extremely lightweight, but will never be confused for a natural fiber.

 I did observe shrinkage, but the cases still easily fit my standard-sized pillows.